What are dietary supplements?

 The National Health and Nutrition Examination Survey reports widespread use of vitamin

 Besides multivitamins, many dietary supplements target special needs and age groups.

 But all of a person's nutritional needs can be met by eating a balanced diet.
 Some

 people who may need special dietary supplements include:

 Taking heavy doses of dietary supplements has not proven to be effective.
 In fact,

 it can be toxic.
 The National Institutes of Health does not recommend supplementing

-the diet with vitamins and/or nutrients beyond the recommended daily allowances (RDAs).
+the diet with vitamins or nutrients beyond the recommended daily allowances (RDAs).

-Always check with your doctor before taking any dietary supplements, particularly
+Always check with your healthcare provider before taking any dietary supplements.